RetroDECK/ES-DE/USERGUIDE.md

 **Menu opening effect** _(OpenGL renderer only)_

 Animation to play when opening the main menu or the game options menu.
-Can be set to _scale-up_, _fade-in_ or _none_.
+Can be set to _Scale-up, _Fade-in_ or _None_.

 **Display pillarboxes for gamelist videos**